TimvanScherpenzeel/spars/README.md

 ### Audio

-Contains code to help you with audio autoplay unlocking in the browser.
+Contains code to help you with managing audio and autoplay unlocking in the browser.

 ### Cookie